Direct Admission to Toxicology:

-All students accepted into the Doctoral program are supported in the first year by the Director's office.
+All students accepted into the Doctoral program are supported in the first year by the department.
 The current minimum stipend is $25,000 per year plus the tuition fee to cover the curriculum-required or graduate advisory committee-recommended courses, student health insurance and activity fee.
-During this first year, students are required to carry out at least three two-month rotations in laboratories of Toxicology faculty, with the aim of identifying a mentor who will guide their Ph.D. research.
+During this first year, students are required to carry out at least three two-month rotations in laboratories of departmental faculty, with the aim of identifying a mentor who will guide their Ph.D. research.
 The student's mentor is responsible for identifying financial support for the doctoral student from year two onward.
 Most financial assistance for students comes from the grants of individual faculty members, the NIEHS training grant and various University fellowships.

 Students in the M.S program are not eligible for a research assistantship.
 Students are encouraged to apply for non-service fellowships and loans from the University, various agencies, foundations, etc.

 The Department of Toxicology and Cancer Biology offers programs of study leading to the Master of Science and Doctor of Philosophy degrees.
 Requirements for those students working directly towards the doctoral degree and for Master degree are discussed in the links to the right.